 Born in Mumbai in 1971, Poet and Hindustani Khayal vocalist Pandit Anand Thakore ‘ Sabadpiya’, spent a part of his childhood in Britain and has lived in India since then.
-Elephant Bathing, Mughal Sequence and Waking in December are his three collections of verse.
+Elephant Bathing, Mughal Sequence and Waking in December are his six collections of verse.
 His poems and critical essays on music and poetry have appeared in leading national and international journals and anthologies.

 He received training in Hindustani vocal music for many years from Pandit Satyasheel Deshpande, Ustad Aslam Khan and Pandit Baban Haldankar of the Agra Gharana.
 He has given vocal concerts at mehfils and music festivals and read his poetry at literary festivals in various parts of the country.
 Thakore is the founder of Harbour Line, a publishing collective, and of Kshitij, an interactive forum for musicians.
 He lives in Mumbai, where he sings composes, writes and teaches Hindustani vocal music in the Guru-shishya tradition.